See a list of chapters.

 goddesses, who little by little have been draped in shadow.
 Their

-seats turn their backs to the palaces of Thebes, which now begin to be
+seats turn their backs to the temples of Karnak, which now begin to be

-bathed in violet waves and seem to sink towards the horizon, to lose
+bathed in violet waves and seem to sink towards the horizon.
+They seem to lose

 each minute something of their importance before the sovereignty of